AkstPatel/C-LetsCollaborate/README.md

 # C-LetsCollaborate
-a bunch of python programs and stuff
+a bunch of C programs and stuff

 ## Super Important Notice
 THIS IS LICENSED UNDER [**GNU PUBLIC LICENSE V3**](LICENSE)